prakashsanker/one-click-cosmos-testnet/README.md

 3. Allow you to submit transactions against a real life blockchain, in order to simulate a production environment.
 4. Gives you a clean testing environment against which to run your code.

+Please note that this repo is WIP.
+Please file an issue if you come across an error.

 ## Prerequisites

 You will need the following tech to run this cli